ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

         iteration in the output, it will likely vary from step to step, rather than steadily decreasing as in a well-behaved calculation.

-        The situation we have is similar to a metal: we have two bands and the ground state of the system should be when there is one electron in each of them.

-To help converge the system, we can use a metallic occupation scheme with a small smearing width.
+To help converge the system, we can use smear the occupancies (as we do in a DFT calculation for a metal).
 This will allow the system to converge to a ground state.
 The relevant input variables are the ones highlighed below:

 ```python hl_lines="12-14"